Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

-{This saturates the inequality $\tr g \geq \abs{\Omega(\bk)}$ which may be derived from the determinant inequality above.
-The trace condition \eqref{trcond} is much harder to satisfy than the analogous determinant condition.} We will soon show that \eqref{trcond} is satisfied exactly by the {\em lowest} Landau level (which further satisfies $\Omega(\bk)$ independent of $\bk$) as well as chiral TBG.
+The metric \eqref{trcond} saturates the inequality $\tr g \geq \abs{\Omega(\bk)}$.
+The trace condition \eqref{trcond} is much harder to satisfy than the analogous determinant condition which it implies given the inequality \ref{Eqn:G_Omega}.
+We will soon show that \eqref{trcond} is satisfied exactly by the {\em lowest} Landau level (which further satisfies that $\Omega(\bk)$ independent of $\bk$) as well as chiral TBG.
 It is strongly violated for all higher Landau levels.
 Such a distinction is important because the physics of higher Landau levels is very different from the lowest Landau level, even though all Landau levels are flat and have identical Berry curvature and Chern number.
 In particular, most fractional quantum Hall states are observed in the lowest Landau level, and none are observed for the second and higher Landau levels.

 Notably, if the Bloch states $\ket{u_\bk}$ can be chosen to be holomorphic in $k = k_x + i k_y$, then \eqref{trcond} is satisfied.
 The reason can be seen directly from \eqref{qtmmetric} upon replacing $\partial_{k_x} u_k = (\partial_k + \ov \partial_k)u_k = \partial_k u_k$ and similarly $\partial_{k_y} u_k = i \partial_k u_k$.
 We then obtain